 Nestled within Busan, Korea’s southern, ocean side city and the second largest in the country, is Gamcheon Culture Village.

-While this port city is often thought of in relation to its beach vibes and housing the largest jimjilbang in the country, you’re missing out if you overlook the charming, brightly colored neighborhood sometimes referred to as Busan’s Santorini.
+While most people know this port city for its beach vibes and large jimjilbang, you’re missing out if you overlook the charming, brightly colored neighborhood.
+Some even call it Busan’s Santorini.

 The bright, colorful homes are designed along a cliff side in a tiered layout so that they can all look over the harbor.
 You might also compare the idea to Rio de Janeiro’s favelas.

 Whatever nickname you might give it, this little village is a stunning burst of colors.